kubeflow/notebooks/ADOPTERS.md

 # Adopters of Kubeflow Notebooks

-Below are the adopters of project Pipelines.
+Below are the adopters of the Notebooks project.
 If you are using Notebooks please add yourself into the following list by a pull request.
 Please keep the list in alphabetical order.